DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-teaching-challenge.md

-Tereshchenko, A., Francis, B., Archer, L., Hodgen, J., Mazenod, A., Taylor, B., and Travers, M. C. (2018), [Learners’ attitudes to mixed-attainment
+Tereshchenko, A., Francis, B., Archer, L., Hodgen, J., Mazenod, A., Taylor, B., and Travers, M. C. (2018), [Learners' attitudes to mixed-attainment
 grouping: examining the views of students of high, middle and low attainment (Research papers in education)](https://www.tandfonline.com/doi/full/10.1080/02671522.2018.1452962).

 Van de Pol, J., Volman, M., Oort, F., and Beishuizen, J. (2015), The effects